-Theses recipes are created by Indu and Gayatri and are Indian inspired recipes.
+These recipes are created by Indu of cook 2 nourish and Gayatri the Desserted Girl and are Indian-inspired recipes.
 Both of them like to experiment with traditional Indian recipes.
-These often leads to having Ideas to create new veganized recipes.
+These often lead to having Ideas to create new veganized recipes.
 Here are some of them for you to enjoy and find new ideas for your kitchen.

-You can find it on page two and also Gayatri’s homemade fluffy Pita.
-Some other recipes with Potatoes, Dumplings, and Minestrone all Indian inspired recipe creations which you can try and enjoy.
+You can also find Gayatri’s homemade fluffy Pita.
+Some other recipes with Potatoes, Dumplings, and Minestrone are all Indian-inspired recipe creations that you can try and enjoy.

 Enjoy These Special Indian Inspired Recipe Creations